 Fiscal 2019 Grants.
 The number of stock options granted to our named executive officers for fiscal 2019 can be found in the "Grants of Plan-Based Awards for Fiscal 2019" table beginning on page 46.
 The per share exercise price of the options is \$58.53, which is equal to the closing price of our common stock on the date of grant, which for fiscal 2019 was December 7, 2018.
-The grant date fair value of those awards can be found in the "Summary Compensation Table" beginning on page 44 in the "Option Awards" column and in the "Grants of Plan-Based Awards for Fiscal 2019" table beginning on page 46 in the "Option Awards" column.
+The grant date fair value of those awards can be found in the "Summary Compensation Table" beginning on page 44 in the "Option Awards" column and in the "Grants of Plan-Based Awards for Fiscal 2019" table beginning on page 46 in the "Grant Date Fair Value of Stock and Option Awards" column.